-The Utility Regulator may use reserve lists to fill similar, suitable posts within 12 months of the competition.
+It should be noted that the Utility Regulator may use reserve lists to fill similar, suitable posts within 12 months of the competitions.

 Candidates with a disability who require assistance will be facilitated upon request.
 Candidates who wish to receive the information pack in accessible formats are requested to advise of their requirements as promptly as possible allowing for the fact that the closing date for receipt remains the same for all applicants as noted above.